wmdmark/backbone-rivets-example/tutorial.md

-# Binding!
+# Binding with Backbone

 Web frameworks built around data binding are getting quite a lot of attention recently.
 Angular, Ember, Knockout, Meteor, React and more come with data binding baked in, and with good reason -- binding can help you create faster and more responsive interfaces while writing less code.

-Backbone, however, never has and likely never will ship with any sort of data binding.
+Data binding is not a new concept.
+This is a concept that's been around for over decades but is just now becoming a pattern on the web.
+Backbone, however, never has and likely never will ship with any sort of data binding built in.
 Backbone is agnostic about how views are rendered.
-Personally, I think that's a good thing.
-Want to use Handlebars?
+Personally, I think this is a good thing.
+Want to use Handlebars to render your views?
 Fine.
 Plain old DOM?
 Also fine.
 Binding based views?
 You betcha.

-## Binding with Backbone
+## Getting started

 There are many different libraries[*](#otherlibs) for binding views in Backbone.
 My personal favorite is [Rivets](rivetsjs.com).
 Rivets + Backbone has helped me solve some of the most common pain points in web development rather elegantly.

-In this tutorial, we'll go over a brief intro to data binding and then dive  into a practical example of data binding in Backbone with Rivets.
+In this tutorial, we will go over a brief intro to data binding and then dive  into a practical example of data binding in Backbone with Rivets.

-## Starting from the top

-Data binding is not a new concept.
-This is a concept that's been around for over decades but is just now becoming a pattern on the web.
 Before we get into the weeds, let's review what data binding is and what it's good for.

 ### What is data binding?
 * Data binding is the process that establishes a connection between the UI and the application's data models and/or business logic.